Board of Directors

 "The Foundation helps us channel funds to community organizations and individuals dedicated to connecting community members and enhancing Golden Valley's quality of life.
 Acting as a catalyst to Do More Good is an extremely satisfying way to volunteer!."

 John Richardson is in his third term on the board.
 He has recently taken up a retirement career as a school bus driver for Blake Schools.
 As a young man he worked for several local theater companies and was the Dramaturg in Residence for the Playwrights’ Center.
 He spent several years writing and designing training programs and has been a small business owner actively managing three hair salons.
 His daughters attended Meadowbrook, Hopkins North and Hopkins Senior High School.
 For several years he was the President of the Golden Valley Lions Club.

 “I give of my time because building a shared sense of belonging and community with my neighbors impacts every outcome in our shared civic landscape.
 Opinions don’t get much done.
 Showing up and contributing to the well-being of our commonly held resources builds a valuable sense of belonging and local connectedness.
 Come volunteer with us!
 And strengthen and extend your connectedness to your community.
 It feels good to do good.”

 “I give money to the foundation because I can’t show up for everything.
 Money freely contributed to the common good has a powerful, multiplier effect on the effectiveness of my community.
 We do a lot of good with a relatively small budget.
 We can do even more good when we contribute money.”

-"I give to the Golden Valley Community Foundation because I believe that we are stronger together.
-I want to live and grow in a thriving community, and am willing to give my time, talent and treasure to ensure we are able to Do More Good."
+"You give to the Golden Valley Community Foundation because you also believe that we are stronger together.
+You want to live and grow in a thriving community, and are willing to give Your time, talent and treasure to ensure we are able to Do More Good."